mchuahua/ELEC402/README.md

-Project Repository for UBC ELEC 402 2021W1
+Project Repository for ELEC 402 2021W1
 ----
 - Consists of projects 1-5 and slides.
 - Textbook: Digital CMOS Design